Editorial Team email: firstname.lastname@example.org

 Christian Luczanits, David L. Snellgrove Senior Lecturer in Tibetan and Buddhist Art, Department of History of Art and Archaeology

-Pratu is published annually with a mix of feature articles and fieldwork reports.
+Pratu publishes a mix of feature articles and fieldwork reports on a rolling basis, grouped into annual volumes.
 Although the working language is English, the journal encourages submissions in Southeast Asian languages and endeavours to provide peer review, translation and editing services for these.
-Texts in Southeast Asian languages will be published in the original as well as in English.
+Texts in Southeast Asian languages will be published in the original language as well as in English.

 Pratu provides freely accessible content for research, teaching and greater global exchange of knowledge, in keeping with SOAS’ support for the principle of Open Access.

 Articles are licensed under a Creative Commons Attribution License (CC BY-NC 4.0).
 This enables all content to be shared, copied and redistributed in any medium or format, with permissible exceptions where required.
+See individual figure captions for the copyright status of illustrations.
+Those images accompanied by the copyright symbol © are not covered by the Creative Commons licence and cannot be further reproduced without the permission of the copyright owner.
 For more information see https://creativecommons.org/licenses/by-nc/4.0/

 We ask contributors to Pratu to agree to the following terms: